 The right food, in the right amount, at the right time

 It’s true: dogs and cats benefit from life-stage-appropriate diets.
 However, they may also need a lifestyle-appropriate food, if they’re a working dog or an indoor cat, for instance.
-Or they may benefit from eating a therapeutic diet if they have a nutrition-responsive health problem such as chronic kidney disease and obesity.
+Or they may benefit from eating a therapeutic diet if they have a nutrition-responsive health problem such as chronic kidney disease or obesity.

 Proper nutrition is vital to pet health and longevity.
 All pets need to eat an adequate amount of nutrients every day to be healthy, and those requirements vary with the dog’s or cat’s life stage.
 For example, the needs of a growing puppy or kitten are different than those of an adult dog or cat that’s fairly sedentary.
 As pets age, their nutritional requirements may change again.

 According to Small Animal Clinical Nutrition, life-stage nutrition is the practice of feeding foods designed to meet pets’ optimal nutritional needs at a specific age or physiologic state — for example, growth, maintenance, reproduction or senior.
 Life-stage nutrition recognizes that feeding either above or below an optimal nutrient range for a particular life stage can negatively affect the pet’s performance or health.